mit-ll/spacegym-kspdg/README.md

 >
 > __We reserve the right to disqualify teams for unsporting behavior__

-The agent evaluation process uses a compiled python script located in `evaluation/evaluate.cpython-312.pyc` which takes a command-line argument pointing to a Agent-Env runner configuration file.
+The agent evaluation process uses a python scripts located in `evaluation/evaluate.py` which takes a command-line argument pointing to a Agent-Env runner configuration file.
 The configuration file contains several pieces of information, inlcuding:
 - user name and pass key for authentication on the public leaderboard
 - The kspdg environment that is too be evaluated.
 - path to the user-defined agent to be evaluated, the agent's class name, any input arguments needed to instantiate the agent, and an agent nickname to distinguish it from other agents on the leaderboard that may be instantiated from the agent class (e.g. if the user runs the same agent multiple times or with different input arguements)